cat-turner/goRIPTA_lite/README.md

     Note that underscore in container names is replaced by dash

 (Note that the path uses icon-toggle—the component name listed in this element's bower.json file—rather than the actual directory name.
 If you're wondering why polymer serve does this, see HTML imports and dependency management.)
 You'll see some cards, with the first one being hello Cat.
+If you don't know where to start, try changing "hello Cat" to "hello mr/ms cool".
+Just do it mayne.

 ## API Reference